Note: Spellings are as they appear in the

 Nugent, Robert |

-Death of Robert Nugent - The sudden death of Robert Nugent, which
+Nugent - The sudden death

-occurred at his home in Wesley on Thursday evening, was learned with sincere
+of Robert Nugent, which occurred at his home in Wesley on Thursday evening, was

-The deceased was a son of Mr. and Mrs. Samuel Nugent, and passed away
+exceptionally well known and held in the highest of esteem.
+The deceased was a son of Mr. and Mrs.

-on the same farm in which he resided all his life.
-He was the last surviving member of a
+Samuel Nugent, and passed away on the same farm in which he resided all his

-attended the Wesley church.
-The funeral, which was held on Sunday
+Church and attended the Wesley church.
+The funeral,

-afternoon, was largely attended, showing the esteem in which he was held by
+which was held on Sunday afternoon, was largely attended, showing the esteem

-his relatives and friends.
-The remains
+in which he was held by his relatives and friends.
+The remains were brought to the Newburg

-were brought to the Newburg vault, the interment to be made in the spring.
+vault, the interment to be made in the spring.
+Rev. Enos

-absence of Rev. T. H. P. Anderson, who is ill.
-The deceased leaves to mourn his loss Mrs.
+Rev. T. H. P. Anderson, who is ill.

-Nugent, who before her marriage was Miss Agnes Sexsmith, and two sons, Harold
+marriage was Miss Agnes Sexsmith, and two sons, Harold at home and Will at

-are also several grandchildren, In his
+Westport.
+There are also several

-passing this district has lost one of its most outstanding residents. |
+his passing this district has lost one of its most outstanding residents. |

 Scrapbook Clipping |